adamkoval/SKEKB_TbT_analysis/README.md

 I.e., the order of arguments within a command line call doesn't matter, as long as all arguments dependent on each other are called together.

-# IV.I Notes:
+# IV.I Caveats:

 1) If the user doesn't supply any optional arguments, the only function which will be executed is the initial KEK TbT data file -> sdds conversion.

 2) Keep in mind that *-pa1* & *-pa2* utilise matplotlib and possibly also Tkinter, in case the workaround has been applied (see "matplotlib/Tkinter workaround").

-3) *-group* will not work properly if a custom "file_dict.txt" is not supplied.
-This is because the grouping function requires that the file names are suffixed with "_i", where *i* is an integer (starting from *1*) denoting a repeated measurement at the same setting.
+3) The *-group* flag will not work properly if a custom "file_dict.txt" is not supplied.
+This is because the grouping function requires that the file names are suffixed with "_k.sdds", where *k* is an integer (starting from *1*) denoting a repeated measurement at the same setting.
 For example, one could use the following naming convention in their custom "file_dict.txt":

 		{
 			{"input_data/EXAMPLE_2019_01_01_00_00_00.data", "SOME_SETTING_1.sdds"},
 			{"input_data/EXAMPLE_2019_01_01_00_00_01.data", "SOME_SETTING_2.sdds"},
 			{"input_data/EXAMPLE_2019_01_01_00_00_02.data", "SOME_SETTING_3.sdds"}
 		}
+	Note: The grouping function searches the .sdds setting name using the regex *(\S*)\_[0-9]+\.sdds*.